-A construction logistics manager plays a key role in residential, commercial, and industrial projects.
+A construction logistics manager’s efficiency is key to residential, commercial, and industrial project success.
 This professional is typically responsible for the logistics of each construction job by managing the materials and equipment used on a job site.
 The essentials of logistics include:

 - Planning how materials, equipment, and logistics routes are set up on job locations

 - Making sure each job site is safe and planning logistics meetings with managers

 - Knowing procurement procedures, and risks, and evaluating the current logistics,